TammyGirl2015/Quizzed/README.md

   * Icons from <https://fontawesome.com/> were used for the social media links in the footer section and the favicon.
 * Favicon
   * The favicon was created at <https://favicon.io/favicon-converter/>
+* Pexels
+  * The pictures were taken from the pexels website.

 ## TESTING